-If you’re familiar with the Classic search experience in SharePoint and how it can be customized to suit unique business needs, you are likely anxiously waiting for those same customizations to be made available in Modern search as well such as: custom refiners, verticals, result types, and modern display templates.
-Here is the Microsoft Search roadmap shared at SharePoint Conference 2019 where these features are slated for deployment Later this year.
+If you’re familiar with the Classic search experience in SharePoint and how it could be customized to suit unique business needs, you are likely anxiously waiting for those same customizations to be made available in Modern search as well such as: custom refiners, verticals, result types, and modern display templates.
+This is the Microsoft Search roadmap shared at SharePoint Conference 2019 where many of these features were slated for deployment later in the year.

-The introduction of the Unified search experience, Microsoft Search, goes far beyond “just SharePoint” – it is built on Microsoft Graph and Bing technology and over time will eventually provide a common search experience across all Microsoft 365 productivity apps and the broader Microsoft ecosystem: Bing, Office.com, SharePoint, Edge, Windows, PowerPoint, Outlook, OneDrive, Stream, Yammer, Word, Teams, and OneNote.
+The introduction of the Unified search experience, Microsoft Search, goes far beyond “just SharePoint” – it is built on Microsoft Graph and Bing technology and, over time, will provide a common search experience across all Microsoft 365 productivity apps and the broader Microsoft ecosystem: Bing, Office.com, SharePoint, Edge, Windows, PowerPoint, Outlook, OneDrive, Stream, Yammer, Word, Teams, and OneNote.

 Microsoft Search is on by default and any administration you do applies to all apps using it.
 Based on the Microsoft Search Usage Guide, there are 5 quick and easy things you can do with Microsoft Search:

 - Find people and files

 - Get directions

 - Ask for information without asking

 I’m going to demonstrate the 5th item above… Bookmarks.

 Bookmarks are a smart way to provide curated results based on search terms.
 The result can be any internal or external site (keeping in mind any authentication requirements a website may require).